nidhaloff/igel/docs/README.rst

 **Caveats/Limitations:**

 - each predictor used to train the model must make an appearance in your data (i.e. don’t leave any columns out)
-- each list must have the same number of elements or you’ll get an Internal Server Error
+- each list must have the same number of elements or you’ll get an ``Error 500: Internal Server Error``
 - as an extension of this, you cannot mix single elements and lists (i.e. {“plas”: 0, “pres”: [1, 2]} isn't allowed)
 - the predict function takes a data path argument and reads in the data for you.
 While serving and calling your served model, you’ll have to parse the data into JSON yourself.
-To make this easier, the python client provided in `examples/python_client.py` can do that for you
+To make this easier, the python client provided in ``examples/python_client.py`` can do that for you

 **Example usage of the Python Client:**